a13xg0/pnu_pr_in_jetbrains_env/README.md

 To obtain images in the nexus cache we need to run our jetbrains environment for the first time.
 After that we can share our cahce with the other team

+## Linux configurtion

+In my LinuxMint installation on laptop with mate desktop environment presents ability to configure hotspot in wifi network management, so it created Hotspot, DHCP and routings without extra efforts.